addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ```

 It is also possible for `Router.navigate()` to trigger the route as well as update the URL fragment.

+Note: The first we presented earlier is the preferred form, such as dropping a bookmark when your application transitions to a specific place. `navigate:true` is available, but it's usage is discouraged.

 ```javascript
 var TodoRouter = Backbone.Router.extend({